GerritCodeReview/gerrit/README.md

 [the documentation](https://gerrit-review.googlesource.com/Documentation/index.html).

 ## Source

+Gerrit makes reviews easier by showing changes in a side-by-side display, and allowing inline comments to be added by any reviewer.

 Our canonical Git repository is located on [googlesource.com](https://gerrit.googlesource.com/gerrit).
 There is a mirror of the repository on [Github](https://github.com/GerritCodeReview/gerrit).